DanielSiepmann/own-nixpkgs/readme.rst

 * Migrate firefox (with geckodriver), thunderbird, ungoogled chromium

-* Migrate other tools from local system (which are not part of above migrations)

 * Migrate other system configurations like keyboard?!

 * Migrate desktop environment (is that possible?
 I select it within ubuntu login screen, guess it needs to be installed or registered somwhere in ubuntu)